 It took me a long time to really understand the appeal of guided tours.
 I spent years thinking that I could just read the leaflets and signs and they’d provide me with the same level of information, right?
 Wrong.

-As with most tourist attractions, the information provided within the palace is pretty sparse.
+As with most tourist attractions, the information provided within the palace is pretty sparse – which isn’t ideal as it’s one of Seville’s most interesting attractions.

 A guided tour is the easiest way to learn about the Alcazar’s long and interesting history and, depending on the tour you take, it doesn’t cost that much either.

-Real Alcazar, Reales Alcazares or the Alcazar Palace?
+Real Alcazar of Seville, Reales Alcazares or the Alcazar Palace?

 History of the Seville Palace